Ashutoshbishtt/SellerApp/README.md

 ```
 ### Data Setup

-- We can use the `dummyData.xlsx` file for testing purposes to verify if our application is working correctly.
+- We can use the `SalesDetails.xlsx` file for testing purposes to verify if our application is working correctly.
-- To test the data import functionality, simply drag and drop the `dummyData.xlsx` file into the designated drop zone.
+- To test the data import functionality, simply drag and drop the `SalesDetails.xlsx` file into the designated drop zone.
-- If the data inside the `dummyData.xlsx` file is successfully saved to the MySQL database, it indicates that the import process was successful.
+- If the data inside the `SalesDetails.xlsx` file is successfully saved to the MySQL database, it indicates that the import process was successful.

 ### Backend Setup